Navigating Cross-border Logistics: A Look into GoBolt’s North America Operations

 JL: Direct injection is a simple concept that involves us taking our merchants’ business and bringing it directly to our network of partner carriers.
 This isn’t a normal solution for a lot of brands, particularly those in Canada that are serviced by bigger, legacy carriers.
 The problem with that system though is it’s extremely cost prohibitive.
 In general, it’s very expensive to do commerce across borders and brands are really limited in the options that they can use.
 Direct injection is our network bringing all of our merchants’ business right to these unique carriers’ doorsteps.
 Because we do all of the partnership work upfront, we can leverage the wholesale rates that we’re privy to, and, then as a result of that, deliver orders faster to end shoppers at extremely competitive rates.
 While the service and price are the two key factors in this offering, we also take on the burden of carrier diversification so our brand partners don’t have to.

-Can you elaborate on GoBolt’s zone skipping strategy and how it benefits brands?
+Can you elaborate on GoBolt’s zone-skipping strategy and how it benefits brands?

 JL: First and foremost, zone skipping from a cost perspective is getting a brand’s goods closer to their end destination and then capitalizing on a closer induction point.

 Let’s say we have a brand using one of our Calgary facilities and shipping to New York.
 At a glance, Calgary can be tough because of high shipping costs, especially when going into the U.S. and places where carrier options aren’t particularly broad.
-At GoBolt, we can fly our brands’ volume to Toronto and then cross the border into New York and induct into the carrier facility.
-This offers our brand partners more competitive shipping rates as they’re paying for a New York to New York label, where they would historically be paying for a Calgary to New York label.
+At GoBolt, we can fly our brands’ volume to Toronto and then cross the border into New York and induct them into the carrier facility.
+This offers our brand partners more competitive shipping rates as they’re paying for a New York to New York label, whereas they would historically be paying for a Calgary to New York label.

 How does GoBolt ensure visibility for packages within its network?

 JL: GoBolt operates not only as an end-to-end supply chain solution but also as a technology-driven company transforming the physical logistics landscape.
 The majority of our carrier solutions, including our own first-party delivery, are meticulously tracked through end-to-end APIs.
 We have an in-house data management team that oversees data warehousing and storage.
 They curate merchant-facing and internal reports that monitor Service Level Agreements (SLAs), manage delivery exceptions, and maintain a real-time overview of our expansive network.
-Given the complexities of our various channels, we rely on our technology and utilize carrier API integrations to fetch data and curated reports at a moment’s notice.
+Given the complexities of our various channels, we rely on our technology and utilize carrier API integrations to fetch data and curate reports at a moment’s notice.
 All of this ensures that our brands maintain complete visibility into their orders and shipments.

 JL: One of the most exciting developments in our network strategy revolves around a pending integration slated for a Q1 launch.
 Without getting too into the details, this integration is going to automate the criteria of shipping rules and instructions for our brand partners.
 Let me nerd out here.
 Imagine a scenario where a shopper selects two-day express delivery.
-Our soon to be launched tool will recognize the shopper’s location, let’s say Toronto where we are fulfilling the order, and determine that the most expedited service product isn’t necessary to serve that order as a ground option can achieve the expected transit time, but at a much lower cost.
+Our soon-to-be-launched tool will recognize the shopper’s location, let’s say Toronto where we are fulfilling the order, and determine that the most expedited service product isn’t necessary to serve that order as a ground option can achieve the expected transit time, but at a much lower cost.

-The software we’ve developed can recognize all of a brand’s criteria for rules and preferences while considering various factors like lowest cost and time in transit, allowing us to automate the entire shipping experience.
+The software we’ve developed can recognize all of a brand’s criteria for rules and preferences while considering various factors like the lowest cost and time in transit, allowing us to automate the entire shipping experience.
 This is exciting because it enables us to emphasize the technological aspect of GoBolt’s business and deliver immediate value to every brand we serve without seeking out new partnerships or developing different physical logistics strategies.

 What would it take for you to look back in a year and think 2024 absolutely rocked?